 During Early Treatment or Phase I orthodontic treatment, our main goal is to allow room for permanent teeth to erupt.
 We are able to monitor the space for permanent teeth, focus on the bite growth as well as the movement of the jaw.

-What Is the Difference Between Phase I and Phase II Orthodontic Treatment?
+Phase I vs Phase II Orthodontic Treatment

 Phase I orthodontic treatment is geared towards children between the ages of six and ten.
 During Phase I treatment we focus on allowing room for permanent teeth and preventing future problems, Phase I treatment time varies between 12 – 18 months.
 After treatment is complete we begin to monitor the progress of eruption of permanent teeth and have a check-up appointment every 6 months.